 Dawn is a trained Physical Education teacher but has left teaching (twice).
 She was a tour director with Contiki Holidays, Trafalgar Tours and Australian Pacific Touring (taking tour groups around Europe, the Balkans, Russia, UK, Ireland and Morocco), a still a London City guide.

 Dawn runs two online brands selling a range of different party and celebration products and gifts on mostly Amazon in the US.
-Her local event website in Frome, has over 3,000 events posted annually.
-Dawn also blogs, writes a little (fiction and non-fiction) and she present a radio show on FromeFM Community Radio and Mix Tape Radio International.
+Dawn also blogs, writes a little (fiction and non-fiction) and she presents two radio shows on FromeFM Community Radio and the Celebrate Southern Africa radio show is online, on Mix Tape Radio International.

-What do you love about being a South African?
+What do you love about being a South African and owner of Celebrate?

 “Being African gives me an immense sense of pride.
 This pride brings us together.
-I love that South Africans are so entrepreneurial and have a deep desire to succeed – and are brave enough to leave all we know and love (especially African sunsets) behind and start from scratch in a new country.
+I love that South Africans are so entrepreneurial and have a deep desire to succeed.
+They are brave enough to leave all we know and love (especially African sunsets) behind and start from scratch in a new country.
 I admire South Africans and love that I have Africa flowing in my veins!
-I also love love love biltong which I think makes me a pretty good and patriotic Saffa!”
+And I love love love biltong which I think makes me a pretty good and patriotic Saffa!”

 What’s your favourite quote?